avcs06/react-form/README.md

 useFormState<T>: ReactHook

 arguments: [
-  key: string | symbol, // key to identify which value from form, this field is associated with {
+  // key to identify which value from form,
+  //   this field is associated with
+  key: string | symbol,
+  // Options for this field
+  {
-    defaultValue: any, // default value is applied if the key doesnt exist in the initial form
+    // default value is applied if the key doesn't exist in the initial form defaultValue?: any,
-    validate: (value: any) => any | undefined, // validate the value and return error or undefined if no errors
+    // validate the value and return error or undefined if no errors validate?: (value: any) => any | undefined,
-    required: boolean, // Validates value for required on submit, if true
+    // Validates value for required on submit, if true required?: boolean,
-    requiredErrorMessage: any, // Error info to record when there is a require error }
+    // Error info to record when there is a require error requiredErrorMessage?: any,
+    // Pass the Provider manually if this hook is not used inside a component thats wrapped in Provider provider?: React.Element
+  }
 ]

 returnValue: [
-  state: T, // current state of the field
+  // current state of the field
+  state: T,
-  setState: ReactSetState<T>, // setState method for the field
+  // setState method for the field
+  setState: ReactSetState<T>,
-  isDirty: boolean, // true if current state of the field is different from last known pristine state
+  // true if current state of the field is
+  //   different from last known pristine state
+  isDirty: boolean,
-  error: any, // error info if the state is not valid ]
+  // error info if the state is not valid
+  error: any,
+]
 ```